josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 -- outraged

 **Ruby Patton:** Really?
-Not meat comments or telling us that you will take over our home word?
+No meat comments or telling us that you will take over our home world?

 Your people killed my sister, you monster!